eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

         and state based at the same time and this approach supports only event driven triggering.

-  - add class `ConditionVariableWithOriginTracingSignaler` / `EventSignaler` (I know, better name)
+  - add class `EventNotifier`

     **Reason:** it behaves quite differently then the `ConditionVariable`.
 The `ConditionVariable` notifies the user that it was signalled and the user has to find the origin manually.
-The `ConditionVariableWithOriginTracing` would notify the user by which origin it was signalled.
+The `EventVariable` would notify the user by which origin it was signalled.

     ```cpp
-    class ConditionVariableWithOriginTracingSignaler {
+    class EventNotifier {
       public:
         // identify the trigger origin easily
         void notify();